The fc Command Tutorial With Examples For Beginners

 As you see, fc didn’t edit the last command (i.e echo “Welcome to OSTechNix”) even if I used -e option.

 Please note that some of the options are shell-specific.
 They may not work in other shells.
 For example the following options can be used in zsh shell.
-It won’t work in Bash or Ksh shells.
+They won’t work in Bash or Ksh shells.

 Display when the commands were executed